-Student liaisons are undergraduate nursing students who play a leadership role within RNAO.
+Student Executive Network Officer are undergraduate nursing students who play a leadership role within RNAO.
 While undergraduate nursing student membership in RNAO has grown remarkably, there are still many nursing students, especially those in year one and two, who are unfamiliar with the association's work.
-Student liaisons have the knowledge to provide pertinent RNAO information and connect their student colleagues with RNAO benefits and services.
+Student ENOs have the knowledge to provide pertinent RNAO information and connect their student colleagues with RNAO benefits and services.
+They will work alongside the Nursing Students of Ontario (NSO) and RNAO Student Ambassadors to help promote RNAO and their membership initiatives.